TomaDev23/curiouslabs-site/Docs/Foundation/article_2.0_PRD.md

 # 👝 CuriousLabs Landing Page – Cursor Mission Context

+> **⚠️ LEGACY DOCUMENT**: This is a historical document from early development.
+For current project information, please refer to the authoritative contracts in `Docs/contracts/`, particularly `route-lock.md` and `article_Welcome_agent.md`.

 ## 🌟 Mission Objective

 Build a **modern, elegant, AI-native landing page** for **CuriousLabs**, an elite CodeOps service lab.